 3.2.4.3.1.
 The CD test procedure shall consist of a number of consecutive cycles, each followed by a soak period of no more than 30 minutes until CS operation is achieved.

 3.2.4.3.2.
-During soaking between individual WLTCs, the key switch shall be in the "off" position, and the REESS shall not be recharged from an external electric energy source.
+During soaking between individual WLTCs, the ignition switch shall be in the "OFF" position, and the REESS shall not be recharged from an external electric energy source.
 The RCB instrumentation shall not be turned off between test cycle phases.
 In the case of ampere-hour meter measurement, the integration shall remain active throughout the entire test until the test is concluded.

 Restarting after soak, the vehicle shall be operated in the required driver-selectable operation mode.